 16. The MCVideo client 1, MCVideo client 2, MCVideo client 3 and MCVideo client 4 establish media plane and transmission control resources.

-NOTE 2: The ad hoc group call request and response exchanged between MCVideo server 1 of primary MC system and MCVideo client 3/MCVideo client 4 will always traversal through the MCVideo server 2.

 The MCVideo server at the primary MC system and the MCVideo at the partner MC system continuously checks whether other MCVideo users in the primary MC system and MCVideo users in the partner MC system, respectively, meet the criteria in order to add them to the ongoing ad hoc group communication, or whether any of the participating MCVideo users in the primary MC system and MCVideo users in the partner MC system, respectively, no longer meet the criteria in order to remove them from the ongoing ad hoc group communication, according to clause 7.17.3.2.4.